guypierre/guypierre.github.io/_posts/2011-12-31-new-years-eve-is-awesome.md

 ---
-layout: post
-title:  "Welcome to Jekyll!"
+title:  "New Year's Eve is awesome"
 ---

-# Welcome
+# New Year's Eve is awesome

 **Hello world**, this is my first Jekyll blog post.